You are here

 About the role:

-All litigation in the Queen’s Bench Division Central Office is assigned to Queen’s Bench Masters who have a high level of expertise in the conduct of civil litigation and specialise in the heavier cases concerning contract and tort, especially personal injury claims including industrial disease claims, professional negligence actions including clinical negligence, defamation and human rights, and complex contractual disputes.
+All litigation in the Queen’s Bench Division Central Office is assigned to Queen’s Bench Masters for case management.
+The Queen’s Bench Masters also have a trial jurisdiction.
+The claims issued in the Queen’s Bench Division are high value complex claims concerning contract and tort, especially personal injury claims including industrial disease claims, professional negligence actions including clinical negligence, media and communication claims, human rights claims, and complex contractual disputes.
+The Queen’s Bench Division also deals with enforcement of British, EU and foreign judgments and awards.

 Who can apply